McEwen Mining Inc. (MUX): Is this the Most Sought-After Stock Today?

 Technical rundown of McEwen Mining Inc. (MUX)

-Raw Stochastic average of McEwen Mining Inc. in the period of last 50 days is set at 48.39%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 50.11%.
-In the last 20 days, the company’s Stochastic %K was 39.51% and its Stochastic %D was recorded 30.55%.
+Raw Stochastic average of McEwen Mining Inc. in the period of last 50 days is set at 20.89%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 3.96%.
+In the last 20 days, the company’s Stochastic %K was 32.43% and its Stochastic %D was recorded 41.24%.